Gab1trs/Market-Dashboard/README.md

 ## Usage

+1. **Easiest way** You can follow this link which will directly redirect you on the usable project on streamlit : https://market-dashboard-skema.streamlit.app/

 1.  **Data Preparation:** First, run the data download and processing script.
 This only needs to be done periodically to update the data.
     ```bash
     python Market_Dashboard.py